hashicorp/terraform-provider-aws/website/docs/d/guardduty_finding_ids.html.markdown

 In addition to all arguments above, the following attributes are exported:

+* `has_findings` - Indicates whether findings are present for the specified detector.
 * `finding_ids` - A list of finding IDs for the specified detector.